-6.1 AN INTERNATIONAL PRESENCE
+6.1.
+AN INTERNATIONAL PRESENCE

-The Company is dedicated to delivering services and cooperating with community leaders and members throughout the world to benefit local communities.
-While the Company is bound by Canadian laws and regulations, we recognize that, as we grow, we are introducing not only a new Company, but often a new corporate culture and, perhaps, different business practices in countries all across the globe.
-We expect every employee to follow the letter and the spirit of those Canadian laws that may apply (for example, the anti-corruption laws) and maintain an awareness and a commitment to observe differing legal requirements from country to country.
+We are dedicated to delivering services and cooperating with community leaders and members throughout the world to benefit local communities.
+While we are bound by Canadian laws and regulations, we recognize that, as we grow, we are introducing not only a new Company, but often a new corporate culture and, perhaps, different business practices in countries all across the globe.
+We count on every employee to follow the letter and the spirit of those Canadian laws that may apply (for example, the anti-corruption laws) and maintain an awareness and a commitment to observe differing legal requirements from country to country.
 If a local law conflicts with our Code, comply with the local law.
 If a local custom conflicts with our Code, comply with the Code.

-6.2 HUMAN RIGHTS, ENVIRONMENT AND RESPONSIBLE PROCUREMENT
+6.2.
+ENVIRONMENT AND RESPONSIBLE PROCUREMENT

 With a view to ensure sustainable development, CDSEG aspires to be a responsible agent of change and a good corporate citizen.
-In this regard, the organization is working towards Sustainable Development and follows a clear ESG (Environment, Social and Governance) plan at all levels of the organization.
-We are committed to the protection of human rights, the environment and the conservation of natural resources.
-The Company recognizes and protects the fundamental rights set forth in the United Nation's Declaration of Human Rights and respects labor laws and applicable national legislation regarding human rights.
-In the spirit of Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act, the Company is committed to collaborating with their partners to fight against forces labor and child labor in our supply chain.
-Regarding the environment, we follow all laws and regulations in place and integrate environmental considerations into our organizational culture.
-In addition to complying with all such applicable laws regarding social and environmental issues, we also expect companies and contractors with which we partner to do the same.
+We are committed to the protection of the environment and the conservation of natural resources.
+We fully comply with environmental laws and regulations, including those relating to disposal of wastes.
+In addition to complying with all such applicable laws ourselves, we also expect companies and contractors with which we partner to do the same.
 The Company has also developed and implemented a responsible procurement policy which guides its commercial relationships.

-6.3 CHARITABLE AND POLITICAL ACTIVITIES
+6.3.
+CHARITABLE AND POLITICAL ACTIVITIES